Ahmad Ma'n: Last years and death

 Despite numerous government attempts throughout the 1690s, Ahmad consistently evaded capture or punishment.
-Abu-Husayn proposes this was related to the deployment of most government troops to the Hungarian front and the consequent lack of sufficient forces to effect imperial orders against Ahmad.
+Abu-Husayn proposes this was related to the deployment of most Ottoman government troops to the Hungarian front and the consequent lack of sufficient forces to effect imperial orders against Ahmad.
 The English traveler Henry Maundrell, when visiting Beirut in March 1697, noted that Ahmad was known to remain constantly on guard for his life, writing:

 Their [the Druzes'] present prince is Achmet, grandson to Faccardine; an old man, and one who keeps up the custom of his ancestors, of turning day into night: a hereditary practice in his family, proceeding from a traditional persuasion among them that princes never sleep securely but by day, when men's actions and designs are best observed by their guards, and if need be, most easily prevented; but that in the night it concerns them to be always vigilant, lest the darkness, aided by their sleep, should give traitors both opportunity and encouragement to assault their persons, and by dagger or pistol, to make them continue their sleep longer than when they intended.

 He died of old age in his sleep in Deir al-Qamar on 25 September 1697.
 His son Mulhim had died as a young boy in 1680, and Ahmad died without male progeny.